 There are two international airports nearby – Nogales on the Mexico Side and Tucson, on the US Side, - about 60 miles away.

-Book an appointment with our dentists in Nogales online or call our Customer Care Team on our toll-free number.
-You can also use our online chat facility to talk directly to our team too.
+You can book your appointment with our dentists in Nogales directly on our site any time of the day or night, at no charge to you.
+Or if you prefer, contact our Customer Care Team on our toll-free number.
+You can also use our online chat facility to talk directly to our team.
 Find and book your dentist with Dental Departures.
-We guarantee you the best prices, and quality you are assured of.
+We guarantee you the best prices and the highest-quality cross-border care.

 (Main Image by: Charles Harker)